What Are WordPress Tags and How to Use Them Correctly

-First, sometimes people create a similar name for a category and a tag.
-This will make two identical category and tag pages.
+First, sometimes people create a similar name for a tag and a category.
+This will make two identical tag and category pages.
 If you have “Recipes” both as a tag and a category, search engines might get confused which one should rank first.

 The similar duplication issue may happen for single or plural nouns you use as your tags.
 “Recipes” or “Recipe” is similar.
 You need to choose one and consistently use it as your tag.

 Moreover, tag pages have no unique content on its own.
 They only have the posts’ excerpts while the unique content is written in the individual post pages.
 That’s why search engines prefer to crawl through different post pages rather than tag pages.

 Keep in mind that WordPress automatically creates a tag page once you set a new tag.
 In the next section, you will learn how to use tag pages to help user navigation, without damaging your SEO.